friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 Motivation of this benchmark project:

 - Compare performance of common uses cases of multiple ECS projects.
+  *"I want to compare the performance of two C# ECS projects"?*
+  Use the example command shown in the [Benchmark CLI](#benchmark-cli) examples below.

 - Utilize a common ECS operation of a specific ECS project in most **simple & performant** way.

-- *"I want to migrate from one ECS to another"?*
+- *"I want to migrate from one C# ECS to another"?*
   Navigate to a specific benchmark in both projects an use their implementations as migration guide.
   Benchmark implementations are intended to be as simple as possible.